On minimal entanglement wedge cross section for holographic entanglement negativity: Issue with the thermal entropy term

-In this subsection we briefly recollect the results obtained through the monodromy technique employed by the authors in \cite{Kusuki:2019zsp} to compute the entanglement negativity as given in eq.\@ \eqref{naive}.
-The entanglement negativity for a single interval in a zero temperature $CFT_{1+1}$ is computed through the following four point correlation function of the twist fields in the complex plane
+We begin by reviewing the results obtained through the monodromy technique employed in \cite{Kusuki:2019zsp} to compute the entanglement negativity of a single interval as given in \cref{naive}.
+To this end it is required to consider two auxiliary intervals $B_1=[-L,0]$ and $B_2=[l,L]$ on either side of the single interval $A=[0,l]$ (see \cite{Calabrese:2014yza} for details).
+The rest of the system is denoted by $B\equiv B_1\cup B_2$.
+Finally we implement the bipartite limit $B\to A^c$ through $L\to\infty$ to arrive at the required configuration for the single interval $A$ and the rest of the system $B=A^c$.
+The entanglement negativity of a single interval at zero temperature in a \cft{2} may then be described by the following four point twist correlator on the complex plane \cite{Calabrese:2014yza}